-The Center for Community College Student Engagement (CCCSE), a research and service initiative of the Community College Leadership Program in the College of Education at The University of Texas at Austin, provides important information about effective educational practice in community colleges.
+The Center for Community College Student Engagement (CCCSE), a research and service initiative of the Program in Higher Education Leadership, provides important information about effective educational practice in community colleges.
 The Center assists institutions and policymakers in using information to promote improvements in student learning, persistence, and attainment.
 With its large-scale research, both quantitative and qualitative, the Center has established itself as a leading voice in community college improvement efforts.

 Member colleges—those that have administered the Community College Survey of Student Engagement (CCSSE) and/or the Survey of Entering Student Engagement (SENSE)—represent close to 80 percent of public, associate-degree granting institutions in the United States.
 In conjunction with CCSSE, the Center also offers to colleges the ability to capture the faculty voice through its Community College Faculty Survey of Student Engagement (CCFSSE).
 The Center’s newest survey, the Community College Institutional Survey (CCIS), assesses the extent to which high-impact educational practices are implemented at colleges across the country.